andywillis/downloadmedia/README.md

 New in release 2.0.0 is the option to amend the menu configuration file to better suit users' individual needs.

 The configuration file can be imported/exported/reset from the extension options menu.
+A cursory knowledge of JSON is required.

 ![Screenshot of menu](https://github.com/andywillis/downloadmedia/blob/main/documentation/screenshot2.png)